Emmanuel1017/.NET-Winform-Authentication-with-firebase/README.md

 ![1_SFFbo8lkNxVQcmLrLDVRNw](https://user-images.githubusercontent.com/41972019/182037737-16e802c2-ef93-4c8f-b2ee-76fb2f77100c.png)

 # .NET-Winform-Authentication-with-firebase
 Authenticate win-forms with firebase real-time DB.
-A illustration of using firebase DB to Store user credentials and retrieve using C# with .NET
+An illustration of using firebase DB to Store user credentials and retrieve using C# with .NET

 ## Installation